SAP-samples/partner-reference-application/Tutorials/34a-S4HC-Integration.md

 5. Add the system message to the file [*/srv/i18n/messages.properties*](../../../tree/main-multi-tenant/srv/i18n/messages.properties).

-    > In the reference example, the [*/srv/i18n/messages_de.properties*](../../../tree/main-multi-tenant/srv/i18n/messages_de.properties) file with the German texts is available, too.
+    > In the reference example, the [*/srv/i18n/messages_de.properties*](../../../tree/main-multi-tenant/srv/i18n/messages_de.properties) file with the German texts is available too.
 You can take them over accordingly.

     ```javascript
     ACTION_CREATE_PROJECT_DRAFT                             = Projects cannot be created for draft Poetry Slams.